renbeynolds/info6205_final_project/README.md

 #### Expected Outcome of Single Match

-Displays detailed information on the expected outcome of a head to head match between two teams.
+Displays a CSV table of match scorelines and their probability of occuring.

+Adding the `-s, --summary` flag will produce a brief summary out expected results instead of a full CSV table of probabilities.

 ```bash
 java -jar build/libs/eplranking.jar \